-Building 316 houses the College's Administration, Faculty, and Support Services staff.
-Building 318 contains the nursing, surgical technology and radiologic technology clinical skills laboratories, a large classroom, and a fitness room.
+Building 316 houses the College's Administration, and Services staff.
+Faculty, Support Building 318 contains the nursing, surgical technology and radiologic technology clinical skills laboratories, a large classroom, and a fitness room.
 Building 320 contains numerous spacious classrooms, a computer lab, a nurse aide classroom and laboratory, the Recovery Room student lounge, meeting rooms, and the anatomy skills laboratory.
 Building 310 contains the Ruby Pope Drumm Health Sciences Library and Alumni Room, multiple computer labs, and the Treehouse Café student lounge.
 Building 314 contains a skills laboratory for the Physical Therapist Assistant Program, a classroom, and a conference room.
 Campus parking and buildings are handicap accessible.

-Today, Riverside College of Health Careers has over 70 Administrative and support staff and faculty and an average annual student enrollment of over 350 men and women.
+Today, Riverside College of Health Careers has over 70 Administrative and support staff and faculty and an average annual student enrollment of over 500 men and women.
 Many graduates go on to find employment in one of the numerous facilities operated by Riverside Health System.

 The Newport News Main Street campus is located on Virginia's Greater Peninsula in the southeastern area of the state.
 Many exciting and famous historical, recreational, and cultural attractions are located on the Peninsula or within an hour's drive of the campus.
-The College also maintains a Nurse Aide classroom and lab in Gloucester to better serve this population of students.